-Continuing our series of posts sharing some of Kendal’s best, and worst, kept secrets, we chatted to our next door neighbour from Elephant Yard: Debbie (pictured above with two of her Christmas elves!).
+Continuing our series of posts sharing some of Kendal’s best-kept secrets, we chatted to our next door neighbour from Elephant Yard, Debbie.
 Read on for her recommendations on places to shop and eat in Kendal!

 “As the Shopping Centre Manager, I obviously rate Elephant Yard and the shops there highly within my favourite places in Kendal.
 However, on the rare occasions when I have spare time with no particular task or mission there a few #SecretKendal places I’ve discovered, where I LOVE to escape and lose track of time.
 Having grown up in the north of Cumbria, I was less familiar than most with Kendal’s wonderful maze of little yards and ginnels.
 When I began working in the town, I didn’t even know there was a major supermarket on the outskirts, so in the last year I’ve explored a lot and have discovered some absolute gems in and around Kendal.”